astronomer/docs/astro/secrets-backend.md

     vault write -f auth/approle/role/<your-approle>/secret-id
     ```

-    Save these values for later in the setup.
+    Save these values.
+You'll use them later to complete the setup.

 #### Create an Airflow variable or connection in Vault